Did you know that Iceland is one of the few places in the world where you need to seek permission from resident elves to

 Where to Stay When Touring the Golden Circle

 If you would like to stay close to the Golden Circle, Haukadalur is a good base.
 But as it is within easy reach of Reykjavik, most people decide to stay here.

-However, if you are a light sleeper be aware that there is a high concentration of bars that stay open until late in the weekend.
-But if you are also burning the midnight oil, this won’t make any difference!
+However, if you are a light sleeper be aware that there is a high concentration of bars that stay open until late on the weekend.
+But if you also burn the midnight oil, this won’t make any difference!